 - 1. Blackjack

 - 2. Concealable firearm

 - 3. Explosive weapon

 - 4. Firearm

-5. Firearm silencer
+- 5. Firearm silencer

-- 6. Gas Gun - 7.
-Knife
+- 6. Gas Gun

-- Machine gun
+- 7. Knife

-Knuckles
+9. Knuckles

-- 10. Projectiles
+10. Projectiles

-- 11. Rifle
+11. Rifle

+8. Machine gun

 - 12. Shotgun

 - 13. Spring gun

 - 14. Switchblade

-Searches by School Personnel (Policy 2150)
+Searches by School Personnel

 School lockers and desks are the property of the Board of Education and are provided for the convenience of students, and as such, are subject to periodic inspection without notice, without student consent, and without a search warrant.
 The lockers and desks may be searched by school administrators or staff who have a reasonable suspicion that the lockers or desks contain drugs, alcohol, material of a disruptive nature, stolen properties, weapons, items posing a danger to the health or safety of students and school employees, or evidence of a violation of school policy.
 In addition, the Board of Education authorizes the use of trained dogs to sniff lockers or other school property to assist in the detection of the presence of drugs, explosives, and other contraband.